-The next Festival of the Courtyards in Cordoba will be held from 2nd to 14th May 2023.
+The next Festival of the Courtyards in Cordoba will be held from May 2-12 2024.

 7. WALK CAMINITO DEL REY

-El Caminito del Rey (the Little Pathway of the King) is a spectacular path over the magnificent canyon of the Guadalhorce River.
+El Caminito del Rey (the Little Pathway of the King) is a spectacular path over the magnificent canyon of the Guadalorce River.